Key takeaways as Donald Trump is sworn in as 47th US president

 One was Dr Anthony Fauci, the immunologist who clashed with Trump over the country’s COVID-19 emergency response.
 Another was General Mark Milley, a Trump appointee-turned-critic who chaired the Joint Chiefs of Staff, a panel of top military leaders, from 2019 to 2023.

-The final group shielded under the pardon was the members of the House Select Committee on the January 6 attack, which investigated the events of January 6, 2021.
+Also shielded under the pardon were members of the House Select Committee on the January 6 attack, which investigated the events of January 6, 2021.

 On that day, a group of Trump supporters stormed the US Capitol in an apparent effort to stop the certification of Trump’s defeat in 2020.

-In its final report, the committee referred Trump for criminal prosecution, accusing him assisting an insurrection against the government.
+In its final report, the committee referred Trump for criminal prosecution, accusing him of assisting an insurrection against the government.

 Trump has repeatedly threatened members of that committee with imprisonment, particularly Liz Cheney, its most prominent Republican.